blee0128/personal-website-on-aws/README.md

 - Step 1: Choose pipeline settings
   - Enter a pipeline name
 - Step 2: Add source stage
-  - For Source provider,select "GitHub (Version 2)
+  - For Source provider, select "GitHub (Version 2)
   - For Connection, click on "Connect to GitHub" to connect AWS to GitHub
     -  For Create GitHub App connection, give it a connection name
     -  click "Connect to GitHub"